gravity-current/synesthesia-docs/docs/ssf/hg_sdf.md

 # hg_sdf Functions

 In addition to the built in SSF functions, we have included the open-source [hg_sdf library by mercury](https://mercury.sexy/hg_sdf/) for your convienence.
-This library provides a very large toolset for creating raymarched scenes. to avoid namespace collision, we have prefixed all available functions with a `_`.
+This library provides a very large toolset for creating raymarched scenes.
+To avoid namespace collision, we have prefixed all available functions with `_`.
 The following documentation is provided from the Mercury team.
-For more information, check out their website.
+For more information, check out [their website](https://mercury.sexy/hg_sdf/).

 ## Helper Functions and Macros